NALTP/Rules/README.md

         - (3) All GI drops and any waiver compensation will be announced together shortly before the add/drop or free agency period of each league.
       - (ii) Following a GI drop request, the player in question will be messaged by the CRC in order to verify the situation and gather any additional information.
       - (iii) After conferring with both the captain and the player to be dropped, the CRC will determine whether the player is to be dropped, held, or forcibly traded.
-      - (iv) A player dropped for gross inactivity will be ineligible to be added by any team in any league for the remainder of the season, with the exception of the team that dropped them.
+      - (iv) A player dropped for gross inactivity will be ineligible to be added by any team in any league for the remainder of the season.
+        - (1) Exceptions may be made for the team which originally dropped the player if it is determined that there was a miscommunication or otherwise failure by the CRC to properly process the GI drop request.
-        - (1) Minutes missed while GI dropped do not count towards minute restrictions.
+        - (2) Minutes missed while GI dropped do not count towards minute restrictions.
       - (v) Teams with an approved GI drop may be granted priority in free agency or add/drop periods or receive additional opportunities for call-ups or replacement players not rostered in any league as determined by the CRC.
     - (b) Conduct:
       - (i) At any point, captains or players may appeal to the CRC to have a player removed from their roster for conduct violations.